RelatedSMPP Load Balancer

 PASSWORD values with those from your SMPP API account.
 Alternatively, replace

-PASSWORD with those allocated to you for use with the Melrose Labs SMSC Simulator.
+PASSWORD with those allocated to you for use with the Melrose Labs SMSC Simulator or the smpp.org SMSC simulator.

 The following example Perl code opens an SMPP transmitter bind to